 Data shows that women can excel in business when they have the opportunity.
-In fact, the numbers show that women-led companies perform twice as well and generate 60% more value for investors than companies led by men.
+The numbers show that women-led companies perform twice as well and generate 60% more value for investors than companies led by men.
 Although men can be very successful, they are not always right, and thinking they have more power and skill can lead to conflicts and bias against women.
-It’s important for men to show up in more mature and intelligent ways, being conscious of when their egos try to get in the way.
+Men need to show up in more mature and intelligent ways, being conscious of when their egos try to get in the way.

-In order to communicate effectively with women, men need to understand the differences in how they communicate.
+To communicate effectively with women, men need to understand the differences in how they communicate.
 Women tend to focus on building rapport and connection during conversations, while men prefer to get right to business and focus on tasks.
-There are many differences in body language, goals, and other communication styles that set men and women alike.
-Men should take the time to understand these differences in order to communicate effectively, but should also be careful not to stereotype—everyone is a little bit different.
+There are many differences in body language, goals, and other communication styles that set people of different genders apart.
+Men should take the time to understand these differences to communicate effectively, but should also be careful not to stereotype—everyone is a little bit different.

-4. Mediation Skills Can Help Men and Women Communicate Effectively
+4. Mediation Skills Can Help people Communicate Effectively

-People generally don’t like conflict, and the inequalities and different communication styles can naturally lead to conflict between men and women.
-Instead of avoiding conflict, men and women can improve their mediation skills to help work through problems and communicate better.
+People generally don’t like conflict, and the inequalities and different communication styles can naturally lead to conflict.
+Instead of avoiding conflict, people of all genders can improve their mediation skills to help work through problems and communicate better.
 Although mediation is a conflict resolution process that involves a neutral third party, these skills can also be useful when two people are trying to work something out on their own.

 5. Building Communication Skills Takes Time and Maturity

-Both men and women need to work together to bridge the gender gap.
+People need to work together to bridge the gender gap.
 Learning to communicate better is a process, and it takes time and maturity.
 However, it’s a worthwhile effort.
-It helps men and women feel respected and reach their full potential while creating more value within an organization.
+It helps people to feel respected and reach their full potential while creating more value within an organization.
 Who doesn’t love a win-win?